mikebell/mikebell.io/content/posts/2013-07-29-drush-commands-at-drupal-yorkshire.md

 slug: "drush-commands-at-drupal-yorkshire"
 date: "2013-07-29"
 template: post
-description: ""
+description: "Just a heads up I'll be speaking at Drupal Yorkshire on the 13th August about Drush Commands and creating your own."
 tags:
-  - "Drupal Yorkhshire"
+  - "Drupal Yorkshire"
 ---
 Just a heads up I'll be speaking at Drupal Yorkshire on the 13th August about Drush Commands and creating your own.